10 Home Remedies For Neck Pain | Causes & Prevention Tips

 Image: Shutterstock

 Acupuncture is a method in which tiny needles are inserted in specific and strategic points of the skin.
-It has been widely used to treat any kind of pain, and studies recommend acupuncture as an alternative to traditional medicine for short-term relief from neck pain (7).
+It has been widely used to treat any kind of pain, and studies recommend acupuncture as an alternative to traditional medicine for short-term relief from neck pains, such as whiplash (7).

 What You Can Do